openshift/openshift-ansible/playbooks/openshift-glusterfs/README.md

    devices but you must specify the following variables in `[OSEv3:vars]`:
    * `openshift_storage_glusterfs_is_missing=False`
    * `openshift_storage_glusterfs_heketi_is_missing=False`
+ * If GlusterFS will be running natively, the target hosts must also be listed in the `nodes` group.
+They must also already be configured as OpenShift nodes before this playbook runs.

 By default, pods for a native GlusterFS cluster will be created in the `default` namespace.
 To change this, specify